-Such invention has led Suffer to craft a unique modern persona within their sound – one which is wholly edifying beyond its years.
-It’s music for music lovers, yes, but without the busyness of a haughty vocalist, the listener is instead invited to consider intricacies that unfold further with every listen.
+They’ve been able to craft a unique, modern persona within their sound – one which is meticulous yet free flowing.
+It’s music for music lovers, yes, but without the busyness of a haughty vocalist the listener is instead invited to consider intricacies that unfold further with every listen.
 Like a good book, the true nature is only revealed to those who commit beyond the cover; depth which cannot be fully summarised by a few synoptic lines or rave reviews (and still I try).

-As an accompaniment to ‘Orange‘ (pressed, printed, and distributed via their own label, Bwains), the band invited producers to remix their work by making the track stems available online – an invitation which was well received with justifiably variable results.
-This alone demonstrates the diverse and welcoming nature of their tone – instead of alienating others by binding to genre, there is instead a sense of community and collective, and an inherent respect within that.
+As an accompaniment to Orange (pressed, printed, and distributed via their own label, Bwains), the Suffer invited others to reimagine their work by making the track stems available online.
+It was an invitation received with justifiably results.
+This alone demonstrates the diverse and welcoming nature of their tone; instead of alienating others by binding to genre, there is instead a sense of community and collective, and an inherent respect within that.

 Suffer Like G Did’s debut album draws nearer.